hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/4-settle_system.rst

         writepdb     =   1,           !
 Write a pdb file showing the atoms selected in the SQM region, a good choice to verify selected atoms
         /

+The flag "qmmask" up here, is defining the region to be treated using SQM.
+It is highly recommended to turn on the "writepdb" flag.
+The "writepdb" flag would write a pdb file named "qmmm_region.pdb" for the defined SQM/QM region, which should be opened in a molecule viewer and should be checked for the correctness.

 5. QM-MM Energy Minimization
         * A part of interest uses QM and rest is still under classical ff
+        * We have to use an external QM package for the QM calculations becasue Amber don't have its own DFT packages
+        * We have used TeraChem, a QM package fully operational on GPU.
+We have used demo version of TeraChem, which supports upto two GPUs and a maximum 15 mins of runtime for a given calculation.
+The given constraint on demo version of TeraChem was sufficient to run our QMMM MD simulations
+        * Amber supports a wide range of QM package for QMMM simulations like Gaussian,Gamess,Orca etc. For more info please visit the Amber manual.
 .. code-block::
         :emphasize-lines: 13,14,15,24,25,26,27
         :caption: QM-MM Energy Minimization